URL path: Index page // Boron (B)

 55€

-Boron is an element that exists in nature, often in combination with other substances that form compounds called borates.
+Boron is an element found in nature, often in combination with other substances, to form compounds called borates.
 The most common Boron compounds include boric acid, borates, and boron oxide.
-Borates are mainly used for glass production and also in fire retardants, in the tanning industry, in cosmetics, in photographic materials, in soaps and cleaners, and in high-efficiency fuels.
-Some chemicals used in the control of cockroaches and some wood preservatives also contain borates.
+Borates are mainly used for glass production and also in fire retardants, the tanning industry, cosmetics, photographic materials, soaps and cleaners, and high-efficiency fuels.
+Some chemicals are used to control cockroaches, and some wood preservatives also contain borates.

-Exposure to Boron occurs at the workplace or through the use of certain consumer products.
-Inhalation of moderate levels of Boron irritates the nose, throat, and eyes.
+Exposure to Boron occurs at the workplace or through certain consumer products.
+Moderate levels of Boron inhalation irritate the nose, throat, and eyes.
 Ingestion of large amounts of Boron can lead to problems in the stomach, intestine, liver, kidneys, and brain.

 How does Boron enter the environment?